osodevops/ansible-role-cardano-stake-pool/README.md

-# Ansible Role for Cardano Sttake Pool
+# Ansible Role for Cardano Stake Pool
 Ansible Role for setting up a Cardano stake pool.